Rogue Traders: 2009-2011: The Sound Of Drums and breakup

-Reunion: 2015–present
+2015-2024: Reunion

 On 15 December 2015, it was announced that Rogue Traders had reunited with Bassingthwaighte for a New Year's Eve reunion gig, after initially reforming earlier in September for a corporate show in Gold Coast.
 The band confirmed that Jackson had given the band's reunion her blessing.
 They have since performed at multiple events including the Formula 1 Australian Grand Prix, and co-headlining the Coates Hire Sydney 500 with Killing Heidi.

 In 2017, after a stint on I'm a Celebrity...Get Me Out of Here!, Bassingthwaighte revealed the band are working on new music and had their first recording session in April 2017.

 In February 2023, the Rogue Traders Released their first single in over a decade, "To the Disco", which interpolates an older Rogues track, "On Your Way to the Disco", released in 2007.

+2025-present: Midnight Alarms

+In late 2025, Rogue Traders announced a new album titled Midnight Alarms to be released in 2026.
+In February 2026, the single "Take You Down" was released.
+On 8 September 2026, they released the single "Dirty Dirty Disco", in collaboration with Australian singer Dannii Minogue.